 - They may have priority rights to compensation in the event of a sale of shares.

-Be sure to consider other sources of funding, which may include SBA loans, term loans, asset-backed loans, 401(k) financing, and other options, before pursuing venture capital.
+Be sure to consider other sources of funding, which may include SBA loans, term loans, asset-backed loans, 401(k) financing, and other options, before pursuing venture capital for your small business.
 You can learn more about options for funding in our guide, Your Go-to Guide to Raising Capital for Your Small Business.

 |You should discuss your plans to pursue venture capital investments with your accountant and attorney before proceeding.
 If you don’t have an accountant or attorney, you can click the buttons below to connect with experienced professionals in your market.|

-Here are a few accountants we often recommend:
+Here are a few accountants many owners like to work with:

 How can I connect with a venture capital professional?